-\$400,000, proceeds from which were received in July 2021.
-The first two years of this loan are interest-free with no interest accrual or required principal payments.
+Loan #5: On June 30, 2021, we executed definitive agreements covering a second loan from the MTI in the aggregate principal amount of \$400,000, proceeds from which were received in July 2021.
+The first two years of this loan were interest-free with no interest accrual or required principal payments.
 Principal and interest payments at a fixed rate of 5% per annum are due quarterly over the final 5.5 years of the loan, beginning during the third quarter of 2023 and continuing through the fourth quarter of 2028 if not repaid before then.
-These credit facilities are unsecured and subordinated to our indebtedness to GSB.
-Failure to make timely payments of principal and interest, or otherwise to comply with the terms of the agreements with the MTI, would entitle the MTI to accelerate the maturity of such debt and demand repayment in full.
-These loans may be prepaid without penalty at any time.